Ecological psychology: Barker

 Roger Barker's work was based on his empirical work at the Midwest Field Station.
 He wrote later: "The Midwest Psychological Field Station was established to facilitate the study of human behavior and its environment in situ by bringing to psychological science the kind of opportunity long available to biologists: easy access to phenomena of the science unaltered by the selection and preparation that occur in laboratories."
-(Barker, 1968).
 The study of environmental units (behavior settings) grew out of this research.
 In his classic work "Ecological Psychology" (1968) he argued that human behaviour was radically situated: in other words, you couldn't make predictions about human behaviour unless you know what situation or context or environment the human in question was in.
 For example, there are certain behaviours appropriate to being in church, attending a lecture, working in a factory etc., and the behaviour of people in these environments is more similar than the behaviour of an individual person in different environments.
-He has since developed these theories in a number of books and articles.
+Barker later developed these theories in a number of books and articles.